jkang1990amg/Project_1_Forecasting_App/README.md

 ![Length of Time +/-](./project_1_Forecasting_App/Final_App/Images/portfolio_length_of_time.png)

-Once all the parameters have been completed, click "start" buttonfor the simulator to execute.
-After the simulator finishes running, the max and min gain or loss as well as the 95% confidence interval results will display.
+Once all the parameters have been completed, click the "start" button for the app to run.
+After the app finishes running, the max and min gain or loss as well as the 95% confidence interval of the portfolio's total value will display.

 ![Results](./project_1_Forecasting_App/Final_App/Images/results.png)